Lima is the capital of Peru, in South America, located in the central coastal part of the country overlooking the Pacific Ocean.

 Lima is rich in all aspects of Peruvian culture.
 It has impressive colonial architecture intermingled among imposing modern constructions.
 There are very diverse neighborhoods, some of which are located adjacent to the coast so you can enjoy the beauty of the ocean as well as breathtaking sunrises and sunsets, fabulous museums and galleries and of course, its world famous exquisite cuisine; In Lima poverty and wealth co-exist and it’s home to 8 million people, mostly Peruvians from all over the country.

-LOCAL BUSINESS ETIQUETTE AND DRESS CODES.
+female BUSINESS ETIQUETTE AND customs

 Regarding local business, you will see women almost in every company in every position.
 We have more freedom when clothes apply but mostly we used to wear elegant business clothing.
 In most companies, casual Friday clothing applies.

 You should know that there is such a thing as Peruvian time (hora peruana).
 This means that Peruvians will often come at least half an hour later than the scheduled time.
 This is not always the case for business meetings, but I advise you to always confirm your appointments a day or even hours before it is to take place.